ZixHD/LeetCode/11. Container With Most Water/NOTES.md

-We will use binary search for this problem.
+We will use 2 pointers for this problem.